extrowerk/bb10-toolchain/README.md

-You will need the lates BB NDK: https://developer.blackberry.com/native/downloads/
+You will need the lates BB NDK: https://developer.blackberry.com/native/downloads/ Install it in the default folder (eg. ~/bbndk)

-And the build-essentials (gcc, flex, texinfo, etc...) package for your OS.
-Use your package manager-
+And the build-essentials package for your OS.
+Use your package manager.
+You will also need : mpfr, mpc, libgomp, flex, texinfo, autotools, autoconf, autoconf-archive and the respective devel packages.
+Tar will be also required.

 /-/